ComeInRage/Image-Crypter/README.md

 This is open-source project and you can download already compiled .exe file or source files.
 All this ways will be described below.

 ### Downloading program
-To download already compiled program you should go to [exe]() direction and download .exe and .dll files.
+To download already compiled program you should go to [exe]() direction and download archieve and unpack it in any directory.
 After downloading start .exe file. **.exe and .dll files have to be in the same directory!**

 ### Downloading source
 To download source files you shoul go to [source]() direction and download all files in.
 After that you can open them in code editor.
 Source files are written in C++ language.
 If you want to compile source files you have to connect [**OpenCV v4.5.2 library**](https://opencv.org/) before.